GSumanth109/GSumanth109.github.io/dlc-live-pytorch.md

 Problem Statement & Motivation

-The widely used markerless pose estimation tool, DeepLabCut (DLC), typically operates at only $\approx$15 FPS in its TensorFlow deployment due to computational intensity.
+The widely used markerless pose estimation tool, DeepLabCut (DLC), typically operates at only $\approx$15 FPS in real-time in its TensorFlow deployment due to computational intensity.
 This is insufficient for capturing high-speed biological or robotic motion, restricting its utility for real-time applications and closed-loop control systems.

 Technical Approach & Innovation